 - In a separate bowl, whisk together the flour, baking powder, soda, salt and pumpkin pie spice.

 - Add to the pumpkin mixture and mix.

 - Add in the melted butter and mix just until combined.

 - Pour the batter into the prepared pie plate and smooth it until even.

-- In a small bowl, combine the topping: brown sugar, pumpkin pie spice and butter.
+- In a small bowl, combine the topping: brown sugar, pumpkin pie spice and pecans.
 Use a fork to mix it well.